Bukit Gombak Single Member Constituency: Electoral history

 In the leadup to the 2025 general election, Bukit Gombak SMC was recreated from Chua Chu Kang GRC, comprising estates in Bukit Gombak and Hillview.
 The recreation was officially attributed to population growth in Tengah, which had been absorbed by the same GRC, and a goal of retaining the same seat count in GRCs.

-The PAP fielded Low Yen Ling, the incumbent MP for the Bukit Gombak division of Chua Chu Kang GRC, to stand for reelection in the SMC.
+The PAP fielded Low Yen Ling, the former MP for the Bukit Gombak division of Chua Chu Kang GRC, to stand for reelection in the SMC.
 She defeated Harish Pillay from the Progress Singapore Party (PSP) with 75.81% of the vote.